 This memorandum of understanding will remain in effect until either TVA or TVTLC gives the other party written notice of cancellation at least 90 days in advance of the cancellation date.
 In the event of cancellation, the parties will remain committed to work safely and to a zero injury culture.

-Original signed by 01-22-2014 Original signed by 12-23-2013
+Original signed by

-Katherine J. Black Date George Jones Date
+Katherine J. Black

-Senior Vice President Administrator
+Senior Vice President

-Human Resources Tennessee Valley Trades and
+Human Resources

-and Communications Labor Council
+and Communications

 Tennessee Valley Authority